Kahsolt/conv2d-kernels/README.md

 #### fixedpoint

-⚪ mathematical property of the weights: what are the fixed points of a conv2d layer?
+⚪ mathematical property of the well-known image kernels: what are the fixed points of a 2d kernel?

 ![img/fixedpoint.png](img/fixedpoint.png)